Best Cat And Kitten Food of 2018 | Reviews of the Top Wet and Dry Brands

 And remember, literally millions of kitties around the world survive and thrive on dry food, so dry food is not bad for cats!

-This trusted brand is produced with natural ingredients and no artificial colors, flavors or preservatives.
-There are also anti-oxidants, vitamins, minerals and all the amino acids required by your cat.
-This food isn’t advised for pregnant or nursing queens or kittens (baby felines should not necessarily eat adult chow) so you would need to transition your cat from kitten food onto this diet at one year old.
+Of course, this food isn’t necessarily the best one for pregnant or nursing queens or kittens (baby felines should not necessarily eat adult chow…check below for our top kitten pick) so you would need to transition your cat from kitten food onto this diet at around one year old.

 Three tasty flavor mixtures including tuna/whitefish, chicken/salmon and salmon/turkey will appeal to most cat’s palates.
-Dual textured kibbles with a crunchy outer layer and tender inside are completely balanced for all age ranges.
+Dual textured kibbles with a crunchy outer layer and tender inside are fairly balanced for all age ranges.

 “Premium” is a protected term so you should always check for the amino and fatty acid, mineral and vitamins in the food.